Installation

 .venv/bin/python -m pytest tests/

-131 tests should pass in about 10 seconds on a recent machine.
+855+ tests should pass in about two minutes on a recent machine (the count grows with each phase).

 Common issues